 Figure 3.
-Changes in rate of dry matter production (crop growth rate, g m-2 d-1) of waterhyacinth grown either alone (WHC) or in combination with water chestnut (HC + CN) and of water chestnut grown either alone (WCN) or in combination with waterhyacinth (CN + HC) at monthly intervals.
-Vertical bars represent $\pm$ SE of mean.
+The changes in rate of dry matter production (crop growth rate, g m-2 d-1) of waterhyacinth grown either alone (WHC) or in combination with water chestnut (HC + CN) and of water chestnut grown either alone (WCN) or in combination with waterhyacinth (CN + HC) at monthly intervals.
+Vertical bar represents \pm SE of mean.

-Mature leaves in the floating leaf crowns are the main functional leaves for photosynthesis in water chestnut (Roy Chowdhury et al. 2002).
-Leaf area attained its peak both in green and red water chestnut cultivars at 3 MAP before showing decline in subsequent months (Figures 4 and 5).
-The development leaf area in a sole water chestnut crop (Figures 4 and 5) showed that the green-type water chestnut cultivars maintained higher leaf area for a longer duration compared to red cultivars.
+Mature leaves in the floating leaf crowns are main functional leaves for photosynthesis in water chestnut (Roy Chowdhury et al. 2002).
+Leaf area attained its peak in both green and red water chestnut cultivars at 3 MAP before showing a decline in subsequent months (Figures 4 and 5).
+The development leaf area in a sole water chestnut crop (Figures 4 and 5) showed that the green water chestnut cultivars maintained higher leaf area for a longer duration compared to red cultivars.
 However, waterhyacinth retarded the spread of canopy in both types.
-The extent of decrease was 59% at 3 MAP in green type, which increased to 66% at 5 MAP.
-The decrease in canopy area in red type during corresponding period was 45 and 30%, respectively.
-This further suggested competitive dominance of waterhyacinth smothering spread of water chestnut canopy, leading to poor growth and dry matter production by water chestnut plants.
-Canopy development of the green cultivar suffered more than the red cultivar in the presence of waterhyacinth.
-The red water chestnut cultivars managed to show lesser decrease at later stage (5 MAP) as they tended to
+The extent of decrease was 59% at 3 MAP in the green type, which increased to 66% at 5 MAP.
+The decrease in canopy area in

+Figure 2.
+The changes in fresh weight of water chestnut (kg m-2) at monthly intervals, grown either alone (WCN) or in combination with waterhyacinth (CN + HC).
+Each value is the mean of three replications.
+Vertical bar represents \pm SE of mean.

 Figure 4.
-Changes in leaf area of water chestnut (green-peeled cultivar; cm plant-1) at monthly intervals grown either alone (control) or in combination with waterhyacinth (CN + HC).
+The changes in leaf area of water chestnut (green; $\text{cm}^2 \text{ plant}^{-1}$) at monthly intervals, grown either alone (control) or in combination with waterhyacinth (CN + HC).
 Each value is the mean of three replications.
-Vertical bars represent $\pm$ SE of mean.
+Vertical bar represents \pm SE of mean.

 Figure 5.
-Changes in leaf area of water chestnut (red-peeled cultivar; cm plant-1) at monthly intervals grown either alone (control) or in combination with waterhyacinth (CN + HC).
+The changes in leaf area of water chestnut (red; cm2 plant-1) at monthly intervals, grown either alone (control) or in combination with waterhyacinth (CN + HC).
 Each value is the mean of three replications.
-Vertical bars represent $\pm$ SE of mean.
+Vertical bar represents \pm SE of mean.

-Figure 6.
-Changes in the number of flowers per plant of water chestnut, green-peeled (G) and red-peeled (R) cultivars, at monthly intervals grown either alone (WCNG, WCNR) or in combination with waterhyacinth (CN + HCG, CN + HCR), respectively.
-Each value is the mean of three replications.
-Vertical bars represent $\pm$ SE of mean.
-MAP: months after planting.